Alexander K. Tyree: Postwar career

 While still on active duty, Tyree taught as an associate professor of naval science at the University of Washington in Seattle, starting in 1948.

 Tyree retired after thirty years of military service, and began working on his graduate degree in mathematics at Duke University.
-After completing his masters degree in mathematics in 1967, Tyree taught at University of Mary Washington until 1979.
+After completing his master's degree in mathematics in 1967, Tyree taught at University of Mary Washington until 1979.

 Tyree was involved with the creation of the USS Bowfin Submarine Museum and Park at Pearl Harbor and narrated the exhibit for the museum.
 Visitors to the museum who tour the submarine hear his recorded voice describing the Bowfin's passage though minefields while passing through the Tsushima Strait into the Sea of Japan in June 1945: "Every hour seemed like a year as we inched our way through the minefields, and every so often, the FM sonar would emit an eerie noise, and we knew there was a mine dangerously close by.
 Once we heard a mine cable scraping along the side of the hull."
 Tyree is one of 11 people who have annual scholarships named after them, which are conferred by the Pacific Fleet Submarine Memorial Association.
 This program has awarded $1.1 million in scholarships to submariners and their families in Hawaii since 1985.